tinymce/tinymce-docs/enterprise/advanced_tables.md

 keywords: sort tables advanced advtable
 ---

-The initial release of Advanced Tables adds table sorting functionality to tables in {{site.productname}} 5.
+The initial release of Advanced Tables adds table sorting functionality to tables in {{site.productname}} {{site.productversion}}.
 Tables can be sorted by row or column values using the additional menu and contextual menu items.

 **Such as:**